Patrick-Dolan/drone-attack/README.md

 ### Saturday 06/18
 * 8:00AM Create and setup Unity project template and README
 * 8:30AM - 9:30AM Create capstone proposal and begin research on assets needed to complete project
+* 5:00PM Work through some basic tutorials on Unity for FPS games